CandyEsinam/port/README.md

 # port

-This is Amalitech portfolio project (Communucation &amp; Development) Scrum initiative.
+This is a Minimalist Portfolio Wedsite.
+A commununication and development group project, Scrum initiative.

 Designs: https://www.figma.com/file/RlbB2sZYZx9pgj8CMz7tzP/minimalist-portfolio-website?node-id=0%3A1